calico-vpp/calico-vpp/README.md

 # Calico VPP dataplane

-This repo contains the integration between Calico and VPP.
+This repo contains an integration between Calico and VPP.
+This is a work in progress.